snigdhag1401/Stock-Investment-Application/README.md

 ## Phase 4: Task 3
 In order to improve the design of my program, I would refactor things in my GUI class.
-An important change I would make is reducing coupling and repetition in my code, particularly in my viewInvestedStocks() and viewAllStocks() methods.
+An important change I would make is reducing duplication and repetition in my code, particularly in my viewInvestedStocks() and viewAllStocks() methods.
 These methods both use a for each loop to iterate through a given list and display out information in the same format about the stocks in the list.
 I would change this code by making a new method that takes in a list as a parameter, and then does the same thing that the two view methods do (iterate through the list, and display stock information).
 I could then remove most of the code from the